-In connection with the acquisition of the Prospect, we incurred deferred payments to Liberty in the form of two promissory notes in the original principal amounts of US\$500,000 (originally due on or before April 26, 2013) and US\$150,000 (originally due on or before July 26, 2013).
+In connection with the acquisition of the Prospect from Liberty Petroleum Corporation ("Liberty"), we incurred deferred payments to Liberty in the form of two promissory notes in the original principal amounts of US\$500,000 (originally due on or before April 26, 2013) and US\$150,000 (originally due on or before July 26, 2013).
 These promissory notes have undergone a number of amendments and were on September 26, 2013 combined into a single consolidation promissory note in the original principal amount of \$542,294, as some of the principal had been reduced and some interest had accrued.
-As extended, this consolidation promissory note is due and payable on or before July 11, 2014, provided that if we make prepayments in the aggregate amount of \$250,000 prior to the due date, then the due date for the remainder of the principal amount of and accrued interest on the note would be extended until August 29, 2014.
+As extended, this consolidation promissory note is due and payable on or before September 2, 2015, provided that if we make prepayments in the aggregate amount of \$250,000 prior to the due date, then the due date for the remainder of the principal amount of and accrued interest on the note would be extended until November 2, 2015.
 This promissory note will become due before we are able to commence production on the Prospect.
 Moreover, because of the acquisition of the Prospect, we have a work commitment with respect to the Prospect requiring us to expend stipulated amounts.
 In management's view, the geotechnical work completed to date meets the first year work commitment under the License.
 However, we will need additional funds to satisfy the work commitment in second and future years.
 Moreover, we will need working capital and further funds to explore and develop the Prospect in the manner that we prefer.
 Furthermore, we need additional capital to explore and develop the Prospect in a meaningful manner.

-We are currently engage in active efforts to complete (a) a major capital raising transaction or (b) the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment, or (c) some combination of (a) and (b).
-We are using the services of firms that specialize in capital procurement, and we are pursuing our own capital raising initiatives.
+We are currently engage in active efforts to complete (a) a capital raising transaction sufficient for us to complete the second year of our work commitment and provide additional funds if possible, or (b) the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment, or (c) some combination of (a) and (b).
+In the past, we have used the services of firms that specialize in capital procurement, but we are pursuing our own capital raising initiatives.
 We have no assurance that we will be successful in completing a transaction that will provide us with required funds.
 Our failure to pay timely the Liberty note could result in Liberty's exercise of the rights of an unsecured creditor and possibly levy encumbrances on all or a large part of our assets.
 Our failure to honor our work commitment could result in our loss of the Prospect.
 Our failure to procure required financing on acceptable terms could prevent us from developing the Prospect.
 If any of the preceding events were to occur, we could be forced to cease our new business plan altogether, which could result in a complete loss to our stockholders.
 Our future liquidity will depend upon numerous factors, including the success of our business efforts and our capital raising activities.
 Any debt financing undertaken to procure funds may involve restrictions limiting our operating flexibility.
 Moreover, if we obtain funds through the issuance of equity securities, the following results will or may occur:

+• The percentage ownership of our existing members

+will be reduced.

-- The percentage ownership of our existing members will be reduced - The new equity securities may have rights, preferences or privileges senior to those of the holders of our common stock.
+► The new equity securities may have rights, preferences or privileges senior to those of the holders of our common stock.